radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 5. Restart the RadiantOne service to start listening on the new VRS port.
 If deployed in a cluster, restart the service on all nodes.

-><span style="color:red">**IMPORTANT NOTE – If you need to change the port, first stop the RadiantOne service, change the port for the database server and save the new configuration.
+>[!warning] If you need to change the port, first stop the RadiantOne service, change the port for the database server and save the new configuration.
 Then, Restart the RadiantOne service and it should listen on the new port.
-If RadiantOne is deployed in a cluster, restart the service on all nodes.**
+If RadiantOne is deployed in a cluster, restart the service on all nodes.

+-->

 #### Web Services (HTTP) Port